 SAT 2 Math Test- Comprehensive Information

 The SAT Test is governed by the College Board.
 The SAT 2 is a set of over 20 subject tests and is used in the USA as a yardstick to assess college admission applications.
-While the SAT 1 tests you for basic verbal and math literacy, the SAT 2 tests are more disciplined in terms of being subject oriented and let you and educational institution gauge your academic strengths through the scores of your SAT 2 tests.
-The SAT 2 Test set ranges over subjects like Writing, English, Social Sciences, History, Foreign Languages, Mathematics, Physical Sciences etc. The SAT 2 Math test is a higher level Math test and covers numbers and operations.
+While the SAT 1 tests you for basic verbal and math literacy, the SAT 2 tests are more disciplined in terms of being subject oriented and let you and educational institution gauge your academic strengths through the scores of your subject tests.
+The Subject Test set ranges over subjects like Writing, English, Social Sciences, History, Foreign Languages, Mathematics, Physical Sciences etc. The Math subject test is a higher level Math test and covers numbers and operations.
 There are two levels of the Math test, Level 1 and Level 2.
 Level 1 covers more basic mathematical concepts whereas Level 2 deals with the application of such concepts to perform other mathematical operations.

-The SAT 2 Math test allows tests takers to use calculators whilst appearing for their tests.
+The Math test of SAT 2 allows tests takers to use calculators whilst appearing for their tests.
 However, having a calculator to your aid does not necessarily mean an easy test.
 It is a test which involves subject matter from Algebra, Geometry and Pre-calculus and trigonometry courses, so if you are familiar with these concepts it is only the applications of their principles that you have to work upon.
-The SAT 2 Math tests require you to use the prescribed methods of problem solving by application of the appropriate theories and hence you cannot go wrong with the method of solving questions.
-If you are not familiar with the mathematical concepts any operations covered in the SAT2 Math Level1 test, it will be difficult for you to directly opt for Level 2.
+The tests require you to use the prescribed methods of problem solving by application of the appropriate theories and hence you cannot go wrong with the method of solving questions.
+If you are not familiar with the mathematical concepts any operations covered in the Math Level 1 test, it will be difficult for you to directly opt for Level 2.
 All questions throughout the test, whether difficult or easy, receive a point for each correct answer.
 The score is then converted on a scaled measure ranging from 200-800 points.
 Test takers and colleges would be informed of the applicants score according to their instruction.

 Contents of the Test